tuw-cpsg/charmhigh-pnp-tools/README.md

 * Use the python script `gen_charmhigh_pnp_file.py` to convert the position file to a DPV file used by the machine.
-  Copy this file to USB stick.
+  Copy this file to a USB stick.

 * Apply solder paste to a PCB and place it in the machine.
   Be careful to place the corner of the board